TheContainer/MatchboxAI-learning-Blackjack/README.md

 MatchboxAI is learning Blackjack.
+Please note thar this AI is in very early development.

 If you run the AI without a file in the same folder with the name "training_saves.py", the AI will create a file with that name.